Using a Simatic PLC as IO controller¶

 Connect to the Siemens PLC directly via an Ethernet cable to your laptop.
 For the Simatic S7-1200 PLC you can use any of the two X1 RJ45 connectors.
 Your laptop should have a manual IP address in the same subnet range as the PLC (first three groups in IP address should be the same).
 Changing the subnet mask size does not seems to have an impact.

 To enter the IP-address of the IO-device, go to “Device view” for the IO-device and click the IO-device icon. in the “Properties” tab, select the “General” sub-tab.
 Select “PROFINET interface [X1]” and “Ethernet addresses”.
-Enter the existing IP address of the IO-device.
+Enter the IP address 192.168.0.50 for the IO-device.

 Add modules to IO-device¶